City of Adelaide

 Compiled and presented in economy.id by .id, the population experts.

-The major differences between the weekly income of the local resident workers in the City of Adelaide and Greater Adelaide were:
+The major differences between the weekly income of the local labour force in the City of Adelaide and Greater Adelaide were: